-The Grainger Lab is looking for postdoctoral fellows!
+The Grainger Lab is looking for postdoctoral fellows and a research scientist!
 We have fully funded positions at the intersection of stem cells, development, cancer and cell signaling for motivated and curious folks!
-Contact Dr. Grainger for more information.
+Contact Dr. Grainger for more information at [email protected].

 We’re raising thousands to save millions.